amarinjs/sitio/_posts/2019-11-25-mgmt-cppr-security.md

 	Group-name: MY-GROUP

-From the montoring tool host run Wireshark or tcpdump to look for snmp traffic.
+- From the montoring tool host run Wireshark or tcpdump to look for snmp traffic.

+- Use an snmp tester like the one below to poll some OIDs

 <center><img src="https://github.com/alexma2344/sitio/blob/master/assets/images/poll.PNG?raw=true"></center>
 <div style="text-align: center;">